jpaldi91/jpaldi91/README.md

 ### Hi there!
 You can call me JP! 👋

-I am a full stack engineer passionate about games and interest in Machine Learning and Software Architecture.
+I am a full stack engineer passionate about games and interested in Machine Learning.

+I am currently studying about software architecture and DevOps.

 <div align="center">